Christianity in Syria: Catholic Church

-Of the Eastern Catholic Churches the oldest is the Maronite, with ties to Rome dating at least from the twelfth century.
+Of the Eastern Catholic Churches, the oldest is the Maronite, with ties to Rome dating at least from the twelfth century.
 Their status before then is unclear, some claiming it originally held to the Monothelite heresy up until 1215, while the Maronite Church claims it has always been in union with Rome.
-The liturgy is in Aramaic (Syriac).
+The liturgy is celebrated in Aramaic (Syriac).

 The Patriarchate of Antioch never recognized the mutual excommunications of Rome and Constantinople of 1054, so it was canonically still in union with both.
 After a disputed patriarchal election in 1724, it divided into two groups, one in union with Rome and the other with Constantinople.
 The term "Melkite" is in use mostly in reference to the Melkite Greek Catholic Church.
-Like its sister-church the Greek Orthodox Church of Antioch ('Eastern Orthodox'), the Melkite Catholics both Greek and Arabic in its form of the liturgy.
+Like its sister-church, the Greek Orthodox Church of Antioch ('Eastern Orthodox'), the Melkite Catholic Church uses both Greek and Arabic in its form of the liturgy.
 Most of the 375,000 Catholics in Syria belong to the Melkite Greek Catholic Church, the rest are members of the Latin Church, Maronites (52,000), Armenian or Syriac Rites.

 Popes of the Catholic Church

 Seven popes from Syria ascended the papal throne.
 Many of them lived in Italy.
-Pope Gregory III, was the last pope born outside Europe before Francis (elected in 2013).
+Pope Gregory III was the last pope born outside Europe until Francis was elected in 2013.